cid-doc/cid-doc.github.io/README.md

     - [Failed to join machines to .local domains](#.local)

 ## Description <a name="Description" />
-**CID** (*Closed In Directory*) is a set of bash scripts for inserting and managing Linux computers in **Active Directory** domains.
+**CID** (*Closed In Directory*) is a set of bash scripts for inserting and managing Linux computers in <a href="https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview">Active Directory (AD)</a> domains.
 Modifications made to the system allow Linux to behave like a Windows computer within AD.

 You can do things like:
 - Run logon scripts